Zorba the Greek (film): Production

 The film was shot in black and white on location on the Greek island of Crete.
 Specific locations featured include the city of Chania, the village of Kokkino Chorio in the Apokoronas region and Stavros Beach in the Akrotiri peninsula.
 The scene in which Quinn's character dances the Sirtaki was filmed on the beach of the village of Stavros.

 Simone Signoret began filming the role of Madame Hortense; Lila Kedrova replaced her early in the production.

 Reception

 Box office

-The film was a smash hit.
+The film was a commercial success.
 Produced on a budget of only $783,000, it grossed $9 million at the U.S. box office, earning $4.4 million in U.S. theatrical rentals.
 At the worldwide box office, the film earned $9.4 million in rentals, placing the worldwide gross between $18.8 million and $23.5 million.
 It was the 17th highest-grossing film of 1964.

 According to Fox Records, the film needed to earn $3,000,000 in rentals to break even and made $9,400,000.
 By September 1970 it earned the studio an estimated profit of $2,565,000.